Prepare training data

 - Click Run.

-- In the Geoprocessing pane, search for the Create Random Points (Data Management) tool.
+- In the search results, click Create Random Points.

 - For Output Point Feature Class, type USA_Train.

-- For Constraining Feature Class, expand the menu and choose US_coastline_shallow.
+- For Constraining Feature Class, click the drop-down list and click USAseagrass_Dissolve.

 - Click Run.